-To get a Class M license or a Class L license to operate a motorcycle in Chicago, riders must first pass the Illinois Motorcycle License Test.
-This riding test and written exam assess whether you know and understand the state’s motorcycle laws and can demonstrate basic skills for safe operation of a motorcycle.
-To help prepare for this test, it’s important to read the Illinois Motorcycle Operator Manual.
-It provides essential safety information, the rules and regulations that apply when riding on public roads in the state, and a practice test to help you prepare for your written exam.
+To obtain a Class M license or Class L license to operate a motorcycle in Chicago, riders must pass the Illinois Motorcycle License Test.
+This test and exam evaluate your knowledge of the state’s motorcycle laws and basic riding skills.
+To prepare, read the Illinois Motorcycle Operator Manual, which includes safety information, road rules, and a practice Illinois motorcycle written test.

-Before taking the Illinois motorcycle written test and riding test, make sure you visit your local Secretary of State office to obtain a motorcycle permit that allows you to ride during daylight hours with an instructor present or after dark if you are 18 years or older.
-You must also provide proof of identity and two documents showing proof of current Illinois residency.
+Before taking the Illinois motorcycle written and riding tests, visit your local Secretary of State office to get a motorcycle permit.
+This permit allows you to practice riding during daylight with an instructor or another experienced rider.
+You must also provide proof of identity and two documents showing Illinois residency.

 What Happens If I Fail My Illinois Motorcycle Test?